How to order the best fish in Spain

 LUBINA

 • Maragota: ballan wrasse.
-A new one on me, but a distinctive red-coloured fish.
+I’ve never tried this, but it’s a distinctive red-coloured fish.

 • Melva: frigate mackerel.
 Nothing to do with mackerel, even though the skin has a similar distinctive pattern.
 Melva is bigger and is actually part of the bonito family.
 The taste is similar to tuna.